 Step 2 - Create new content and optimize older content for searchers

 Step 1 is a good start, but it's just one piece of a larger puzzle.
-The foundation of getting your site to rank highly in search is to have amazing content.
-Having unique and compelling content that sets your site apart from similar sites is at the core of what search engines are looking to promote.
+The foundation of getting your site to rank highly in search is to have engaging content.
+Having unique and compelling content that sets your site apart from similar sites is at the core of what search engines promote.

 If you’ve already published content, what steps can you take to move your site up to the coveted top positions in search results?
 Can you update your meta description or page title to be more compelling?
 Can you use a more relevant keyword?